CCCU International Student Guide 2022

 For students who are starting their course in September, payments can be made by one of the following options:

-If you are starting your course in a month other than September, then the above payment dates will be adjusted accordingly.
+If you are starting your course in a month other than September, then the above payment dates will be different to the above.

 A person or organisation can pay your fees for you.
 They are called a sponsor.